 For the past eight years or so, my research and writing have focused on migration in Russian political space across the Imperial, Soviet, and post-Soviet periods.
 The fruits of my collective endeavors with Leslie Page Moch include Broad is My Native Land: Repertoires and Regimes of Migration in Russia’s Twentieth Century (Cornell, 2014) and “Transnationalism in One Country?
 Seeing and Not Seeing Cross-Border Migration within the Soviet Union,” Slavic Review, vol. 75, no. 4 (Winter 2016): 970-986.
 During my consultancy year (2017-18) I wrote Stuck on Communism: Memoir of a Russian Historian (Northern Illinois, 2019) and co-edited with Krista Goff Empire and Belonging in the Eurasian Borderlands (Cornell, 2019).
 I also gave keynote speeches to conferences in Passau, Germany (on “Privacy outside its comfort zone”) and at the German Historical Institute in Moscow (on “Industrial Cities – a global perspective”).
 For an interview with me about my career, see “An Interview with Lewis Siegelbaum,” Kritika: Explorations in Russian and Eurasian History, vol. 17, no. 4 (2018): 689-696.

-I am no longer accepting graduate students because of my pending retirement in 2018.
+I am no longer accepting graduate students because I officially retired in May 2018.